 In addition, a central firewall can’t be the sole gatekeeper, especially when organizations are moving to multi-cloud or even more distributed environments such as edge computing.
 Managing DNS effectively keeps sensitive data secure whether you are using on-premise, cloud, or hybrid infrastructure.
 It’ll keep the regulators happy, too.

 The cloud is here to stay.
 Talent and budget are being moved to implementing cloud services and away from managing on-premise data centres.
 Most large organizations now work with a variety of cloud services and tools.
 To get the best of cloud investments and avoid issues such as VM sprawl, DDI technology should be integrated to cloud orchestrators, automating the provisioning of IP resources and ensuring the security of cloud infrastructure.

-Read the 2017 DNS Threat Survey Report, and learn how to prepare yourself for a more secure 2018.
+Read the [UPDATE] 2021 DNS Threat Survey Report, and learn how to elevate your performance.